kofaysi/NBS-tilde-vlna/README.md

 ## Getting Started

-Download thelatest releaseand install at a Joomla site.
+Download the latest release and install at a Joomla site.
 See the settings of the plugin.

 ### Prerequisites